 \subsection{Internal contamination of radioactive elements in the NaI(Tl) crystals}

-Dominant background contributions in the low-energy signal region for the NaI(Tl) crystals were internal contaminants of radioactive materials such as $^{40}$K and $^{210}$Pb~\cite{cosinebg,Adhikari:2021rdm}.
-Table~\ref{table:LightYield} presents the measured results of the internal backgrounds for the six crystals.
-Here, certain details of these measurements are described.
+Dominant background contributions in the low-energy signal region for NaI(Tl) crystals are due to the internal contaminants, such as $^{40}$K and $^{210}$Pb, of the radioactive materials~\cite{cosinebg,Adhikari:2021rdm}.
+Table~\ref{table:LightYield} presents the measured results for the internal background of the six crystals.